 You might be interested in reading an article about “Gion, one of the most famous Geisha Districts in Kyoto”

-Maiko are young girls aged around 15 years – and following their graduation from junior high school, and up to 20 years old – and are apprentices to a Geisha, called “Shikomi”, meaning ‘half way to fully-fledged’.
+Maiko is young girls aged around 15 years – and following their graduation from junior high school, and up to 20 years old – and are apprentices to a Geisha, called “Shikomi”, meaning ‘half way to fully-fledged’.

 Maiko in Kyoto and Hangyoku in Kanto area are exactly the same.